laravel-enso/tables/README.md

 ```

 Options:
-- `routePrefix`, required, string, the common route segment, used for both read and write
+- `routePrefix`, required, string, the common route segment, used for both read and write (N/A)
 - `readSuffix`, required, string, the route endpoint, that gets concatenated to the `routePrefix`
 - `writeSuffix`, optional, string, the route endpoint, that gets concatenated to the `routePrefix`.
 This is only needed when using the editor (N/A).
 - `name`, optional, string, the title used for the table.
 - `icon`, optional, string or array of strings, expects Font Awesome icon classes
 (make sure the used class is avaible in the page, via a local or global import)
 - `crtNo`, optional, boolean, flag for showing the current line number.
-Note that if it's missing the responsive
+Note that if it's missing, the responsive
 functionality will be limited
 - `auth`, optional, boolean, flag for removing auth when using in enso context.
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the